PonyWeng/PDF2WORD_BatchConverter/README.md

 ## Execute

-* Place the Python file into the directory that contains the target PDF file.
+* Place the Python file into the directory that contains the target PDF files.

 * Then execute: <br>
 `python pdf2word_Converter.py`